rtcharity/resources.eahub.org/content/tips/articles/engaging.md

 <hr>

-_If you have suggestions on how to improve this page, please comment or suggest edits on_ <a target="_blank" href="https://docs.google.com/document/d/1qtvllSL7jTIbkeadnicLvIhcT53-XJyxx3uvnz1JesE/edit#">_this google doc._</a>
+_If you have suggestions on how to improve this page, please comment or suggest edits on_ <a target="_blank" href="https://docs.google.com/document/d/1qtvllSL7jTIbkeadnicLvIhcT53-XJyxx3uvnz1JesE/edit#">_this Google doc._</a>

 <hr>